-The use of the digital signature is a personal right, and, in this sense, it is strictly forbidden for the holder to entrust or disclose the information allowing its use to anyone whomsoever.
+The use of the digital signature is a personal right and, in this sense, it is strictly forbidden to entrust or disclose the information allowing its use to anyone whomsoever.
 Violations will result in the immediate revocation of the digital signature.